domain-protect/domain-protect/README.md

 ## testing
 * use multiple Terraform workspace environments, e.g. dev, prd
 * use the ```slack_channels_dev``` variable for your dev environment to notify a test Slack channel
-* for new subdomain takeover categories, create correctly configured and vulnerable domain names in Route53
+* for new subdomain takeover categories, create correctly configured and vulnerable domain names in Route53 or Cloudflare
 * minimise the risk of malicious takeover by using a test domain, with domain names which are hard to enumerate
 * remove any vulnerable domains as soon as possible